jerett/CVDemo/README.md

  ## Tracker

 This demo demostrates how to track object.
 We assemble opencv trackers and Staple tracker.
-usage: ./track algorithm_str[input_video|input_img_dir] output_dir
+Type `./track help` for more information.

  ![track result](doc/track.gif)